ooni/ooni.org/content/support/ooni-probe-desktop/index.md

 The above measurement page pertains to the testing of WhatsApp.
 We can see that WhatsApp was found accessible when tested on Vodafone Italia (AS30722) on 30th March 2021 at 14:59 local time.
 This conclusion is reached because [OONI’s WhatsApp test](https://ooni.org/nettest/whatsapp/) was able to successfully connect to WhatsApp’s endpoints, registration service, and web interface (`web.whatsapp.com`).

-If WhatsApp was found (potentially) blocked, this measurement page would show an orange exclamation mark and information about why it’s potentially blocked (based on the heuristics of [OONI’s WhatsApp test](https://ooni.org/nettest/whatsapp/)).
+If WhatsApp was found (potentially) blocked, this measurement page would show relevant information (based on the heuristics of [OONI’s WhatsApp test](https://ooni.org/nettest/whatsapp/)).

 Similarly, you can access Telegram test results through the instant messaging results in your OONI Probe app.